pppesikkk/Ruff_Rogue/README.md

+## Introduction
-Hello we are The OP-Team in composition Ondřej Pešan and Oleksii Prosvirnov.
+Hello we are The OP-Team in composition of Ondřej Pešan and Oleksii Prosvirnov.

-We hope you'll follow us on our road throughout this and though our spaghetti code.
-See yall soon!
+We are just young lads from IT school located in Varnsdorf.

+## Name of the Game
+We choose Ruff Rogue